U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models: Scaling Trend by Difficulty Level: U-shape vs. Inverted-U

 \subsection{U-Shaped and Inverted-U Scaling}

-Fig.~\ref{subfig: mmlu accuracy}--\ref{subfig: arithmetic accuracy} show the scaling trend of accuracy on the MMLU, Persian-QA, and arithmetic datasets, where clear emergent phenomena are demonstrated.
-In contrast, Fig.~\ref{subfig: mmlu brier}--\ref{subfig: arithmetic brier} show the scaling trend when performance is measured by binary Brier Score instead.
-Though the scaling trend on the Persian-QA dataset is smoother, scaling trend of the binary Brier Score still exhibits a sharp increase past the emergence threshold on the MMLU and arithmetic datasets.

-Fig.~\ref{subfig: mmlu phenomenon}--\ref{subfig: arithmetic phenomenon} show the scaling trend of the binary Brier Score with group number $G=10$.
-More implementation details are in App.~\ref{sup: implementation details}.
-Model performance on easier questions, such as $0\_1404\_brier$ in Fig.~\ref{subfig: mmlu phenomenon} and $0\_105\_brier$ in Fig.~\ref{subfig: persian-qa phenomenon}, displays an inverted U-shape, followed by steady improvement, i.e. performance first increases with scale, then worsens with scale, followed by a second ascent.
-This is consistent with the classical trend of deep double descent\footnote{The term ``descent'' in the original paper refers to the testing loss.
+Fig.~\ref{subfig: mmlu accuracy}--\ref{subfig: arithmetic accuracy} show the scaling trend of accuracy on the MMLU, Persian-QA, and arithmetic datasets, with clear ability emergence demonstrated.
+Fig.~\ref{subfig: mmlu brier}--\ref{subfig: arithmetic brier} show the scaling trend of TC Brier Score.
+Though Persian-QA has a smooth scaling, MMLU and arithmetic still exhibit a sharp increase past the emergence threshold $T$.
+Fig.~\ref{subfig: mmlu phenomenon}--\ref{subfig: arithmetic phenomenon} show the TC Brier Score scaling trend with group number $G=10$.
+Implementation details and model details are in App.~\ref{sup: implementation details}.
+Model performance on easier questions, such as difficulty level 1 in Fig.~\ref{subfig: mmlu phenomenon} and Fig.~\ref{subfig: persian-qa phenomenon}, displays an inverted-U shape followed by steady improvement, i.e., performance first increases and then worsens with scale, followed by a second ascent, aligning with the previously reported deep double descent\footnote{The term ``descent'' in the original paper refers to the testing loss.
 Hence, for the sense of accuracy or Brier Score, it is an ``ascent'' of performance.} on testing loss~\citep{nakkiran2021deep}.
-Moreover, the reversion from inverse scaling to standard scaling roughly coincides with the emergence threshold $T$.
-On the contrary, performance on hard questions, such as $945\_1050\_brier$ in Fig.~\ref{subfig: persian-qa phenomenon} and $13520\_15023\_brier$ in Fig.~\ref{subfig: arithmetic phenomenon}, displays a U-shaped scaling trend~\citep{wei-etal-2023-inverse, mckenzie2023inverse}: model performance first decreases with scale and then consistently increases with scale.
-Though the scaling trend of the hardest group of questions in Persian-QA ($945\_1050\_brier$) is flat after it stops decreasing with scale, as shown in Fig.~\ref{subfig: arithmetic phenomenon}, it still starts to increase before the emergent threshold $T$.
+Moreover, the reversion from inverse scaling to standard scaling roughly coincides with $T$.
+In contrast, performance on hard questions, such as difficulty level 10 in Fig.~\ref{subfig: persian-qa phenomenon} and Fig.~\ref{subfig: arithmetic phenomenon}, displays a U-shaped scaling trend~\citep{wei-etal-2023-inverse, mckenzie2023inverse}: model performance decreases with scale in early stage and increases with scale when $M$ gets larger.
+Besides MMLU, arithmetic, and Persian-QA, Fig.~\ref{fig: phenomena-n3-6datasets} shows U-shaped vs. inverted-U scaling of Hindu knowledge, conceptual combinations, and analogical similarity datasets in Big-Bench~\citep{srivastava2023beyond}, totaling 6 datasets, with $G=3$.
+Detailed results of the 3 datasets are in App.~\ref{sup: more ppp}.